 IV.
-Recommendation
+Next Steps

-Staff recommend approval of the revised phase 1 budget and the sequencing of improvements at China Basin Park.
+Staff will continue to analyze the revised budget proposal before returning to the Port Commission with a recommendation on the revised Phase 1 budget and the sequencing of improvements at China Basin Park.

 Prepared by: Phil Williamson Senior Project Manager